Oyster card: Oyster card holder/wallet

-With the release of the Oyster card, TfL released an accompanying Oyster card holder to replace the existing designs, previously sponsored by companies such as Yellow Pages, Direct Line and IKEA, as well as London Underground's and London Buses own releases of the holder which came without advertising.
+With the release of the Oyster card, TfL released an accompanying Oyster card holder to replace the existing designs, previously sponsored by companies such as Yellow Pages, Direct Line and IKEA, as well as London Underground's and London Buses' own releases of the holder which came without advertising.

 The official Oyster branded holders have been redesigned on several occasions, keeping up with various iterations of the card and to increase service awareness.
 The initial version mimicked the blue design of the card itself, and was later modified to include the line "Please reuse your card" on the front.

 In March 2007 the Oyster card wallet was designed by British designers including Katharine Hamnett, Frostfrench and Gharani Strok for Oxfam's I'm In campaign to end world poverty.
 The designer wallets were available for a limited period of time from Oxfam's street teams in London who handed them out to people who signed up to the I'm In movement.
 Also, to celebrate 100 years of the Piccadilly line, a series of limited edition Oyster card wallets were commissioned from selected artists from the Thin Cities Platform for Art project.
 The previous wallets handed out were sponsored by IKEA who also sponsor the tube map, and did not display the Oyster or the London Underground logos.

 In late 2007 the standard issue wallets were redesigned with the only changes being the colour scheme changing from blue to black, and the removal of the resemblance to the Oyster card.

 The most recent variation of the wallet came with the introduction of contactless payment acceptance on the network in 2012, where light-green "Watch out for card clash" wallets have been issued to raise awareness of "card clash", and replace the previous simplistic designs.
 The inside of these wallets reads "Only touch one card on the reader" on the clear plastic.

 In 2015 Mel Elliot won the London Design Awards with her "Girls Night Out" themed wallet.

 In addition to the official wallets distributed by TfL, which may or may not carry advertising for a sponsor, Oyster card holders and wallets are sometimes used as a marketing tool by other organisations seeking to promote their identity or activities.
 Such items are normally given away free, either with products or handed out to the public.

-Although customers are usually given a free wallet when purchasing a card, the wallets themselves, including the most recent design issue, can be picked up for free at most stations or newsagents.

-In September 2019 TfL announced that they were discontinuing their free Oyster Card wallets citing the cost and also the use of plastic.
+Historically, customers were given a free wallet when purchasing a card, and wallets could be picked up for free at most stations or newsagents, though in September 2019 TfL announced that they were discontinuing their free Oyster Card wallets citing the cost and also the use of plastic.

-Staff cards
+Staff variants

-The standard public Oyster card is blue but colour variants are used by transport staff.
-Similar cards are issued to police officers.